 - A managed care plan is a insurance plan that encourages high quality and low cost healthcare

 - goals of managed care

 - in what way does managed care actually manage cost?

 - why was managed care created

-- in what ways does managed care actually manage cost
+- In what ways does managed care manage costs